About Mark Vaughan, NRA Board of Director

 Because of his extensive training and experience as a law enforcement officer, when an extreme situation came up at work, Mark was able to respond and stop the violent attack at a food facility in Oklahoma.
 Because of his heroism, he received multiple awards of valor and was made NRA’s 2014 Law Enforcement Officer of the Year.

-Actively sitting on the NRA’s Law Enforcement Assistance, Education and Training, and Sport Shooting committees, Mark is passionate about defending our second amendment rights.
+Actively serving as Vice Chair of NRA’s Education & Training Committee, on NRA Clubs & Association Committee, and NRA’s Law Enforcement Assistance Committee.
+Mark is passionate about defending our second amendment rights.

-Shared During Trump’s Keynote at the 2019 Annual Convention
+Shared During President Trump’s Keynote at the 2019 Annual Convention

-Mark shared his story of stopping an extremist attack during the President’s keynote speech at the 2019 NRA Annual meetings in Indy, also encouraging the NRA membership and all that love and support the second amendment to stand together as one.
+Mark shared his story of stopping an extremist attack during President Trump’s keynote speech at the 2019 NRA Annual meetings in Indy, also encouraging the NRA membership and all that love and support the second amendment to stand together as one.